Whole House Fan Cost

 The cost of a whole house fan is much lower than central air conditioning and uses about 10% of the electricity AC requires.
 These factors make a whole house fan an affordable option for cooling a home in climates with mild, dry nights and lower humidity.

 A whole house fan and an attic fan refer to the same thing when the terms are properly understood.
 Whole house fans are installed in the floor of the attic, hence an attic fan.
-To differentiate, an attic vent fan or attic ventilator is a different piece of equipment, usually installed in the roof or gable of the attic to pull, or suck out the hot air and draw in cool air through attic soffit vents, not through windows in the home below.
+To differentiate, an attic vent fan or attic ventilator is a different piece of equipment, usually installed in the roof or gable of the attic to pull, or suck out the hot air and draw in cool air through attic venting or soffit vents, not through open windows in the home below.

 Product and Supplies Cost Details

-Fan Unit Cost Factors
+House Fan Unit Cost Factors

 Where on the cost spectrum shown above will your attic fan price fall?
 These factors help answer the question: